 - Outside rail viewing space on one side of the boat for all guests

-- Two viewing decks for an incredible vantage point over the water
+- Three viewing decks for the best possible vantage point over the water

-- AED defibrillator onboard with highly trained/qualified staff and crew
+- AED onboard with highly trained/qualified staff and crew

 Everett Check In Procedures

-For our gray whale tours from Everett, boarding time is ½ hour prior to departure.
-The Island Explorer is docked directly in front of Anthony’s Homeport Restaurant at the Everett Marina at 18th Street and you’ll go straight to the boat for check-in.
-Get directions to our Everett Marina departure location.
+For our gray whale tours from Everett, boarding time begins 20-30 minutes prior to departure.
+The Island Explorer 5 is docked on Guest Dock 3.
+Report directly to the boat for check-in.

 - No need for paperwork